 In general, a British citizen pays between 20 and 45% of taxes.
-If you live and work in the United Kingdom, whether you are expatriate or British, you will most certainly have to pay taxes.
+If you live and work in the United Kingdom, whether you are expatriate or British, you will most certainly have to pay Self Assessment Tax.
 This is where the professional accounting services and tax return advisor services in Watford can help you.
 Here are the essential points to know about the taxation in force on the British territory.

 In the United Kingdom, the income tax is deducted at source, directly from your employer, and the short tax year from April 6th N to April 5th N + 1.